The space between anxiety and optimism.

-So, on those daily Zoom calls it’s our frame of mind they’re really watching right now.
+So on those daily Zoom calls it’s our frame of mind they’re really absorbing right now.

-As I say in my coaching practice, “If you’re a leader of people you don’t get to be in a bad mood.”
+I often say, “If you’re a leader of people you don’t get the luxury of being in a bad mood.”

 It has never been more important to lead with optimism than now, during the REBUILDING phase.

-Optimistic leaders foster high employee engagement, highly engaged employees are more productive.
+Optimistic leaders foster high employee engagement, and highly engaged employees are more productive.

 So how do we model a mindset of optimism while living in the space between it and anxiety?

 First, know that a good morning routine sets us up for a good day.